renoust/talipot/doc/python/graphvisualattributes.rst

 -------------------------

 The shape of nodes and edges can be modified through the use of the **"viewShape"** graph property (of type :class:`tlp.IntegerProperty`).
-Some predefined constants are available for code readability (shapes are defined by integers in Tulip).
+Some predefined constants are available for code readability (shapes are defined by integers in Talipot).

 Below is the exhaustive list of the constants for nodes shapes: